OpenBfS/UncertRadio/docs/doc_files/special_methods/data_sets_mean.rst

 influences”.
 An example project is ISO-Example-2b_V2_EN.txp.
 If no reference data set is selected, the evaluation follows that of the option “\ *unknown* random influences“.
-The details for these options are outlined in section 6.12.
+The details for these options are outlined in :numref:`gross quantity: variance interpolation for a mean`.

 Values of mean and uncertainty of such a data set are transferred by the program to the uncertainty table under the TAB “Values, uncertainties“